alessandrosebastianelli/MachineLearningModels/README.md

 # Machine Learning Models
 Author: [Alessandro Sebastianelli](https://sebbyraft.github.io/)

-This repository contains Jupyer Notebooks with examples of Machine Learning models.
-The scope of this repository is purely educational.
+This repository contains Jupyter Notebooks with examples of Machine Learning models.
+The purpose of this repository is purely educational.

 ## Categorical Boosting (CatBoost)